DavidDriessen/IPASS-MFRC522/MFRC522/Hwlib.md

 ============
 Too use the library you need to including the [MFRC522.hpp](@ref MFRC522) file or for eaze include [NFCClass.hpp](@ref NFCClass).

+Objects to make: [SPIsetupClass](@ref SPIsetup.hpp), MFRC522 and to make it your life simple NFCClass.

 Too begin communicating with the chip, you need to call the “begin(int chipselect)” function.